-During 2020, the Group restated the terms of existing cross-currency swap agreements with Intesa Sanpaolo S.p.A., Commerzbank, Societe Generale, Komerční Banka, a.s for a total amount of EUR 548 million with respect to the notional amount of the EUR bond issued in July 2020 to cover the Group's position in EUR.
-The fair value of cross-currency swap agreements (derivative liability) amounted to CZK 89 million as at 31 December 2020 (CZK 589 million as at 31 December 2019).
+In 2020 the Group restated the terms of existing cross-currency swap agreements for a total amount of EUR 548 million with respect to the notional amount of the EUR bond issued in July 2020 to cover the Group's position in EUR.

+The fair value of cross-currency swap agreements (derivative liability) amounted to CZK 3,560 million as at 31 December 2021 (CZK 89 million as at 31 December 2020).